 Robert has owned 2R Fine Arts Appraisals since 1988.
 Previously he was the co-owner of the Roycroft Inn and the Roycroft Shops and the 2R Fine Arts Gallery in East Aurora, New York.
 He was a founding member and a past-president (1984-1986) of The Roycrofters-At-Large-Association and the founding president of the Preservation Coalition of Erie County (New York) in 1980.
 Robert has authored and co-authored a half-dozen books on the Arts and Crafts Movement and lectures and consults with museums and private collectors nationally.
 He will be speaking on Roycroft and the Arts and Crafts movement, as well as leading walking tours of the Roycroft campus.

 Robert Lamont is a New York City-based musical director, composer and entertainer.
 He is an expert on American musical theatre and was part of the team that recently achieved designation of 5 Tin Pan Alley buildings as landmarks by the New York City Landmarks Preservation Commission.
-Robert will be performing a piano and vocal concert related to Oz music over the years.
+Robert will be performing "Songs from Oz: Stage, Screen and Radio," a piano and vocal concerted related to Oz music over the years.
 He has been a proud member of the International Wizard of Oz Club since 1980.